 I once worked with a couple who were absolutely convinced that their children (3 and 6 years) were super manipulators.
 They believed that the children had come up with some sort of game plan to get what they wanted.

-Thing is, to be manipulative, your child needs to be able to, not only manage and control your behaviour, but to also be capable of predicting how you or others .
+Thing is, to be manipulative, your child needs to be able to, not only manage and control your behaviour, but to also be capable of predicting how you or others are likely to behave .
 Developmentally most children are not able to think and relate to others in this way.
 They are just not there yet.

 So what is going on?